Towards the Anonymization of the Language Modeling: Background and related work

-Membership inference attack~\cite{carlini2022membership} (MIA) is a more common inference attack in machine learning, which aims to infer whether a specific data was used in the training data of a target model.
-This can be a problem, for example, if a hospital has trained a model to detect risk of cancer recurrence and you learn that your colleague’s data was used in the training.
-You will have indirectly learned that she had cancer.

-There are different techniques that can be used to perform a MIA attack depending on if the adversary has an access to the model parameters (i.e., white-box access), or access to a ground-truth subset of member and non-member samples.
+\textbf{Membership inference attacks}~\cite{carlini2022membership} (MIAs) aim to infer whether a specific data was used in the training data of a target model.
+There are different techniques that can be used to perform a MIA attack depending on if the adversary has access or not to the model parameters (i.e., white-box versus black-box access), or access to a ground-truth subset of member and non-member samples.
 One technique consists to analyze the loss of member and non member samples~\cite{8429311}, another one is to use multiple shadow models~\cite{shokri2017membership,10.1145/3548606.3560675} trained to mimic the behavior of the target model on an auxiliary dataset.
 An adversarial model is then trained to infer membership from the loss or from shadow models.
 Another method~\cite{counterfactual} is based on comparing the performance of the target model trained on a dataset with a specific input, with a second model trained without it.
-As ML models are supposed to learn general information, one piece of data (even rare, outlier or mislabeled samples) is not supposed to be memorized and significantly changed the model's performance.
-By repeating this operation many times with different subset, it is possible to identify counterfactually memorized data.

-Although membership inference attacks have been used to quantify memorization risks~\cite{jagannatha2021membership,mireshghallah2022quantifying,10020711,duan2024membership,10.1145/3658644.3690194}, it may not be applicable in a practical scenario due to the high dimensional input space (i.e., too expensive in terms of calculation).
-By ignoring and not memorizing the direct and indirect identifiers of the training data during language modeling, our privacy-by-design scheme avoids membership inferences targeted on identifiers.
+As ML models are supposed to learn general information, one piece of data (even if it is rare, an outlier, or mislabeled) is not supposed to be memorized and should not significantly change the model's performance.
+By repeating this operation many times with different subsets, it is possible to identify counterfactually memorized data.
+Although membership inference attacks have been used to quantify memorization risks~\cite{jagannatha2021membership,mireshghallah2022quantifying,10020711,duan2024membership,10.1145/3658644.3690194}, they may not be applicable in a practical scenario due to the high-dimensional input space (i.e., too expensive in terms of calculation).
+Being able to evaluate privacy at low-cost is important and challenging~\cite{zarifzadeh2024lowcosthighpowermembershipinference}.
+Indeed, using MIAs that require training multiple models is intractable for LLMs.